REmarket is a WRG-led pop-up community service to collect unwanted goods and prevent them from being sent to landfills.

 What is REmarket?

-We "REmarket" usable post-consumer goods that can be REused, REpaired, and REcycled to REthink our purchasing decisions by taking REsponsible actions in our consumption of material goods.
+The Remarket is a community event to promote the REmarketing of usable post-consumer goods that can be REused, REpaired, and REcycled and to Rethink our purchasing decisions by taking Responsible actions in our consumption of material goods.

 Where is it?

-While it is currently located in the temporary St. Lawrence Market North structure (the tented market at 125 The Esplanade, just south of Front Street), REmarket will be moving to the new St. Lawrence Market North building upon completion of its construction (currently scheduled for spring 2023).
+While it is currently located in the temporary St. Lawrence Market North structure (the tented market at 125 The Esplanade, just south of Front Street), REmarket will be moving to the new St. Lawrence Market North building upon completion of its construction.

 When is it?

 The REmarket is hosted every few months.
-The next one is September 20 & 21, 2023.
+Our next event will be held on January 29 & 30, 2025.
 Check out our events page for more details.

 What do we collect?